 The library has federal 1040, 1040A and 1040EZ print forms and instructions, selected schedules and the 1099 series forms for each tax year.
 Tax forms generally arrive from the IRS in late January through mid February.
 Select forms from previous years are kept in the reference collection.
 Online access to all IRS forms is available through the public computers.
 Printing is available for 10 cents a page.

-The Library has many resources available for librarians.
-Resources include Statewide Databases, LSTA grants and funding information, training and continuing education opportunities and more.
-Please visit Library Development for a full listing of resources.
+Please visit Library Development for a full listing of resources available to Nevada libraries and library staff.
 Search the catalog to discover our extensive professional collection of library science books.

 No. They are two separate programs.
 The Archives is permanent storage of records that are deemed historically significant.
-State Records is temporary storage of records that are still within their retention periods.
+The State Records Center is temporary storage of records that are still within their retention periods.

 No. State Records has no legal authority over the records it stores.
 If and when a record is needed the agency who owns the records must retrieve it from State Records and then give to the requester.